 So now the next question is whether hydrogen peroxide mouthwash is actually worth it.
 A 2011 review of research about hydrogen peroxide mouthwash gave mixed results.
 As a rinse to combat the growth of plaque by itself, hydrogen peroxide was kind of a bust–it made little difference.

-But if you are using hydrogen peroxide mouthwash as part of your normal oral hygiene routine (brushing and flossing), it can help reduce gingivitis, the mild form of gum disease.
+However, if you are using hydrogen peroxide mouthwash as part of your normal oral hygiene routine (brushing and flossing), it can help reduce gingivitis, the mild form of gum disease.

-And if you are hoping for whitening effects, it seems that most people don’t get satisfactory whitening with this type of mouthwash.
+If you are hoping for whitening effects, it seems that most people don’t get satisfactory whitening with this type of mouthwash.